 Arrive to Colombo International Airport and meet Explore Lanka Travels agent at the airport arrival lobby.

-Negombo is a coastal city in the West Coast of Sri Lanka.
+Negombo is a coastal city on the West Coast of Sri Lanka.
 It is famous as a fishing hub.
 Thus so many traditional fishermen live in Negombo.
 It is a tourist attraction.
-The city is so lively with the number of different restaurants, shops, pubs & hotels.
+The city is so lively with a number of different restaurants, shops, pubs & hotels.
 The beach road is the ideal place for hanging out.

 Being a coastal town, Negombo is housed to thousands of fisherman who actively take part in fishing on a daily basis.
 The excess catch is Being dried & preserved using indigenous technologies.
 One can visit the area where locals are busy with drying fish & packing them.
 Well the smell is a part of the experience.

 Day 02: Negombo / Anuradhapura